happybono/SonataSmooth/README.md

 # SonataSmooth
-This tool reads a sequence of numerical data from an input list, lets you configure parameters such as window size, weight coefficients, Gaussian sigma, or polynomial order, and then applies one of five smoothing algorithms :
+**SonataSmooth** is a Windows Forms application for efficient noise reduction and smoothing of numerical datasets.
+It supports multiple data input methods, including manual entry, clipboard paste, and drag-and-drop, with robust validation and parsing.
+Users can apply a variety of advanced filtering algorithms such as Rectangular Mean, Weighted Median, Binomial Average, Savitzky-Golay, and Gaussian filters, customizing parameters as needed.
+The application features a responsive, user-friendly interface with real-time progress feedback and batch editing capabilities.
+Designed for flexibility and performance.

 - **Rectangular (uniform) mean** :<br>
   computes a simple moving average over a fixed window of equal weights.<br><br>